julienlag/matchDistribution/README.md

 Where:
 	&lt;passes> (int): Maximum number of passes to perform

         <doKolmogorov-Smirnov> (0|1 boolean): Toggle do KS test on resulting distributions after each pass, and print p-value.
-(This will call B<matchDistributionKStest.r>).
+This will call B<matchDistributionKStest.r> (courtesy of Andres Lanzos, CRG).

         <target> (string): Path to file containing T's values.